satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 The problem with the AST: it's a static analysis, which means you're processing code without executing it.
 That's why you are missing information from the runtime.
 Typescript needs to run the code to understand it and to add additional semantics.
 You will encounter the following problems when you try to approach the problem with the AST:

-+ The AST can't see imported files as `import` statements are not processed
++ The AST can't see imported files, as `import` statements are not processed
 + [Created types](https://www.typescriptlang.org/docs/handbook/2/types-from-types.html) with operands like `keyof` & `typeof` are constructed only during runtime
 + [Narrowing (type guards)](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) or [conditional types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) rely on being processed by typescript otherwise you have no chance to understand and process them